Compliance with Funders open access policies

 If authors do not wish to pay the Open Access fee, their article will be published in the usual way, and remain behind access controls, at the publisher's discretion.
 Use of any article published in the Journal, including deposition in institutional repositories, is covered by the terms and conditions of the exclusive licence agreement.

 Authors of publically funded research must comply with the appropriate mandates made by their funders, and in particular, must ensure that the research output is freely available, usually through PMC.
-In many cases, funders include open access fees or article processing charges within the grant.
+In many cases, funders include open access fees or article publishing charges within the grant.
 Authors may select two options within a BMJ Journal with which to comply.

 Open Access: Upon acceptance, authors will be given the option to pay a fee to make their article Open Access.
 Selecting the Open Access option will mean the article will be made perpetually and freely available in its published form to provide the widest and freest dissemination of the research.
 BMJ Journals will deposit the article in PMC immediately upon publication on the authors’ behalf and it will be publically accessible to all with no barriers to access.
 Users of Open Access articles can do so in accordance with the Creative Commons Attribution Non Commercial licence, which allows users to share and adapt the work provided the use is non-commercial and the original work is properly cited, and subject to adhering to the requirements stated within the Open Access section of BMJ Group's exclusive licence agreement.